1290 Omodo Tasso (1245est - 1309)

 Clients of the internet cafe were an unusual mix of people visiting Paris:

-students with backpacks and
+young students with backpacks and

 Grand Hotel clients with limousines waiting outside.